itsnehagarg/AWSProjects/S3/DeploywebapponEC2.md

 # ⚒️ Deploying Web Application on AWS Elastic Cloud Compute(EC2) instance

+Watch our YouTube video on this topic: https://youtu.be/xd_FjQClc7M

 In this ReadMe, I will share the steps to deploy a Spring Boot web application on Amazon EC2 instance.